ali-jaffar123/ali_jaffar_22P9064/README.md

 * **Username:** `superadmin`
 * **Password:** `123456`

-### Admin & User Roles
+### Admin and User Roles
-* **Admin:** Log in as Super Admin first to create an Admin account via the "Manage Admins" panel.
+* **Admin:** First, log in as the Super Admin to create an admin account from the "Manage Admins" tab.
-* **User:** Use the "Register" link on the main login page to create a new user account.
+* **User:** Register a new user account from the "Register" link on the login page.

-## Technical Requirements Fulfilled
+## Technical Requirements Achieved
-- [x] Use of PHP Sessions and Redirection.
+- [x] Session management and redirection in PHP.
-- [x] Database connectivity using PDO.
+- [x] Database connection through PDO.
-- [x] Integration with Google Books API.
+- [x] API integration with Google Books.
-- [x] Implementation of Rate Limiting.
+- [x] Rate limiting implementation.
-- [x] Proper folder structure and use of `includes` for header/footer.
+- [x] Correct file structure and inclusion of headers and footer with `includes`.
-- [x] Secure password handling.
+- [x] Password security.